matter-labs/zksync-web-era-docs/docs/dev/community-tutorials/redstone-marketplace-tutorial.md

 #### 3. Deploy contracts on local blockchain

-You need to populate .env file with private key for deployment e.g.
+Rename the `.env.example` file to `.env` and then populate .env file with private key for deployment e.g.

 ```
 WALLET_PRIVATE_KEY=0x7726827caac94a7f9e1b160f7ea819f172f7b6f9d2a97f992c38edeab82d4110
 ```

-and then run
+and after that run

 ```sh
 yarn deploy:local